openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/hashequivserver.rst

 Hash Equivalence server provided by the :oe_git:`bitbake-hashserv
 </bitbake/tree/bin/bitbake-hashserv>` script in :term:`BitBake`.

-This guide will explain how to setup a local Hash Equivalence server and does not explain how to setup the surrounding infrastructure to secure this server.
+This guide will explain how to set up a local Hash Equivalence server and does not explain how to set up the surrounding infrastructure to secure this server.

 Hash Equivalence Server Setup
 =============================